KDE/kitinerary/README.md

 ```

 Documents containing a barcode of the format "FNNNNNNNN".
 Note that the scope here is `Descendants`
-ather than `Children` as the direct child nodes tend to be the images containing the barcode.
+rather than `Children` as the direct child nodes tend to be the images containing the barcode.

 ```json
 {